Applitom/flutter_net_promoter_score/README.md

 ```

 ### Customize texts
-You can customize the component texts and set your own texts by passing the `text` parameter.
+You can customize the texts with your own texts by passing the `text` parameter.
 The `text` parameter contains the following members.
 Change this members to set you own texts.

 - `selectScorePageTexts`-  Controls the first view texts: *"Select Score"* .